janesmith73/product-docs/docs/sdks/python/getting-started.md

 ### Create an application token

 To use the Python SDK, you need to create an application token.
-You can do this via the [emnify Portal](https://portal.emnify.com/) or [emnify REST API](https://www.emnify.com/developer-blog/how-to-use-an-application-token-for-api-authentication).
+You can do this via the [**Integrations** page of the emnify Portal](https://portal.emnify.com/integrations) or the [emnify REST API](https://www.emnify.com/developer-blog/how-to-use-an-application-token-for-api-authentication).

 Once created, you'll apply it to initiate the SDK.